Skip to content

 • Competitor Authority: Who occupies the top 10?
 Are they global brands with huge domain authority, or perhaps smaller, niche blogs?
 Fighting Wikipedia requires a different strategy than competing with a blog from your city.

 How to use this?
 Before you commit to a given phrase, manually analyze the SERP.
 See if you have a realistic chance of creating content 10x better than what’s already there.Sometimes it’s better to find a phrase with lower volume but less competition and better alignment with your business.
-This is the essence of .
+This is the essence of content gap analysis.

 How Contadu Automates Modern Keyword Research